-Note that when doing an overrun, the shape of the mouse cursor will change and show a specific animation.
+Note that when doing an overrun, the shape of the mouse cursor will change, the region color will turn yellow and a specific animation will be shown.

 H / Structures and Sieges

 Friendly structures will cost no MP to enter or leave.
 Enemy regions which hold enemy structures (without enemy units outside them) can either become besieged or can be occupied and captured, depending on the fact they are fortified or not.